sablier-labs/staking/tests/invariant/README.md

 ### Unconditional Invariants

 1. The `nextPoolId` should always equal the last pool ID + 1.
-2. In a pool, total rewards distributed should be equal to the sum of total rewards claimed by all users and total claimable rewards of all users.
+2. In a pool, the sum of total rewards claimed by all users and total claimable rewards of all users should never exceed the expected rewards calculated without performing more than 1 division.
-3. Total rewards distributed should never exceed `pool.totalRewards`.
+3. the sum of total rewards claimed by all users and total claimable rewards of all users should never exceed `pool.totalRewards`.
-4. Total rewards earned by a user in a pool should be equal to the sum of the product of rewards earned per token and amount staked by user at each user snapshot time.
-5. Global rewards distributed per token should never decrease over time
+4. Global rewards distributed per token and snapshot time should never decrease over time.
-6. For any user in a pool, rewards earned per token should never decrease over time
+5. For any user in a pool, rewards earned per token and snapshot time should never decrease over time.
-7. For any user in a pool, rewards earned per tokens should never exceed global rewards distributed per token.
+6. For any user in a pool, rewards earned per tokens should never exceed global rewards distributed per token.
-8. Global and user snapshot times should never decrease.
-9. For any user in a pool, snapshot time should never exceed the global snapshot time.
+7. For any user in a pool, snapshot time should never exceed the global snapshot time.
-10. For any user in a pool, their total staked amount should equal `directAmountStaked + streamAmountStaked`.
+8. For any user in a pool, their total staked amount should equal `directAmountStaked + streamAmountStaked`.
-11. In a pool, the total staked amount should equal to the sum of total staked amount by all the users.
+9. In a pool, the total staked amount should equal to the sum of total staked amount by all the users.

 ### Conditional Invariants